-- 1. Bring vehicle to a complete stop. - Apply and hold brake.
-Remain seated, refer to Rider Position (Reverse Operation) in Riding the vehicle for posture information. - With engine at idle speed, select reverse (R) gear using the reverse lever or Start / RER button.
+- 1. Bring the vehicle to a complete stop. - Apply and hold the brake.
+Remain seated, refer to Rider Position (Reverse Operation) in Riding the vehicle for posture information. - With engine at idle speed, select reverse (R) gear using the START/RER button.